-Joel R. Gaines serves as the assistant head of the Upper School at Delaware County Christian School.
-He is married to Tia and has one son, Josiah, and three daughters: Hosanna, Elaina, and Adoniah.
+Joel R. Gaines serves as high school principal at The City School in Philadelphia.
+He is married to Tia and has one son, Josiah, and three daughters, Hosanna, Elaina, and Adoniah.
 He graduated from Philadelphia Biblical University (Cairn University) with a BS in education and biblical studies and earned his MEd in education from Cabrini University.
-Joel has served in multiple roles over the past 10 years in both Christian and public education, and in both urban and suburban settings.
+Joel has served in multiple roles over the past 15 years in both Christian and public education, and in both urban and suburban settings.
 He can be reached via email at email@example.com.

 For general questions about the ACSI blog, email firstname.lastname@example.org.
 Please note: while this is an ACSI site, the opinions expressed on this blog do not necessarily reflect the positions and beliefs of ACSI; rather, they are the opinions and beliefs of the individual authors.